Vinesma/.dotfiles/install/README.md

 - `timedatectl set-ntp true`

+### pywal has no support for dunst

+Solution: For pywal to work with dunst, copy the template file in `dunst/colors-dunst` to `~/.config/wal/templates/`.
+Edit the template accordingly and then run `wal-scale` with a path to your desired wallpaper in a terminal.
+I have provided scripts to help with this.

+This also applies to anything else unsupported by pywal.

 ### Laptop only boots or runs when charging, as soon as it gets unplugged the laptop freezes half a second later.

 Solution: Disabling tlp in `/etc/tlp.conf` by editing the line TLP_ENABLE=1 to TLP_ENABLE=0.
 Afterwards, edit `/etc/default/cpupower` and set `governor` to "performance".
 This fixes the problem but leaves the laptop without any power saving capability.